Ever since I finished reading the 4-hour-work-week, it opened up my eyes to the possibilities that exist with outsourcing.

 One way I do this is by using software like droplr.com to quickly annotate screenshots and create video walkthroughs of a task or software.
 I can then upload this to something like Slimwiki to maintain a central repository of How-Tos and other relevant information to reduce future time spent training.

-11. First perfect the process on your own, then delegate it
+11. First, perfect the process on your own, then delegate it

 I’ve seen this all the time, in fact, I fell prey to this when I first started out too.
 Once I discovered the power of outsourcing I thought I could outsource all the parts of my business that I wasn’t familiar with.
 However, as your own boss, you also become the manager for those that you hire.

 Until they can become intimately familiar with their role and the expectations you have for them, every hire will require a hands-on approach.
-Hiring for a position in which you aren’t sure yourself what all the parts are that makes it work means you’re not ready for that hire.
+Hiring for a position in which you aren’t sure yourself what all the parts are what makes it work means you’re not ready for that hire.

 It’s not always easy, but sometimes you have to be your own employee so you’ll understand what you’ll be outsourcing.